thinkzone.wlonk.com

 <a href="http://thinkzone.wlonk.com/SS/SolarSystemModel.php?obj=Sun&dia=1m&lat=47.622493&lon=-122.352017&table=n&map=y">Solar System Scale Model Calculator</a>

-Method 2: Your web page may link to the Map page (SolarSystemMap.html) with the scale, location, and options set as you choose.
+Method 2.
+Link to the Map page.
+On your web page, link to the Map page (SolarSystemMap.html) with the scale, location, and options set as you choose.

 HTML example: